ikem-krueger/ikem-krueger.github.io/_drafts/2024-09-08-fix-virt-manager.md

 On starting virt-manager, it asked me for a password and then silently failed.

-Then I looked at the accourding desktop file and saw what was executed:
+Then I looked in the accourding desktop file and saw what was executed:

 ```
 Exec=pkexec virt-manager